Montage Mountain Ski Resort

 Montage Mountain is a ski area in Pennsylvania that is located 8 mi from downtown Scranton, Pennsylvania.
-Situated roughly 125 mi north of Philadelphia and west of New York City, this resort has twenty-six trails, two terrain parks, and one of Pennsylvania's longest snow tubing areas.
+Situated roughly 125 mi north of Philadelphia and west of New York City, this resort has twenty-six trails including two terrain parks.
 The mountain has a summit elevation of 1960 ft and a vertical drop of 1000 ft.

 History

 Ownership

 From 1984 to 1991, Montage Mountain was owned and run by Montage, Inc., a non-profit corporation.
 The ski area was developed with a blend of public and private money.
 Public funding was provided by federal economic development funds and a county bond.